mapgears/pgrastertime/README.md

 # pgrastertime
 Script to load and manage PostGIS Raster with a time component.
+This is used to do analysis using raster data on specific data

+This script will be used to load raster data in a table called `pgrastertime`.
+All raster added to the database will be added with a time value.
+This value will be used to query raster value at a specific time for analysis.

 # INSTALL